The Oakland campus has a dedicated Music Library. Many recordings are available at this location in CD format.

 Theodore M. Finney Music Library is located in the basement of the Music Building at the corner of 5th and Bellefield (

 map).
-In addition to audio recordings, the library has a large collection of books, scores, microforms, and periodicals, as well as video material.
-Audiovisual materials circulate to the Pitt community for a 14-day period, and there are listening and viewing stations available in the library (headphones are also available).
-More information about resources available at the Music Library can be found on the
+In addition to audio recordings, the library has a large collection of books, scores, microforms, periodicals, and video material.
+Audiovisual materials circulate to the Pitt community, and there are listening and viewing stations available in the library (headphones are also available).
+All holdings are cataloged in

 Music Information and Research @ Pitt LibGuide.